slowernews/wisdom-tldr/chapters/chapter_appendix.md

 The ability to [change your mind](chapter_3_action.md#on-adapting) is a superpower.

 The ability to [forgive]() is a superpower.

+The ability to keep your head when others are losing theirs is a superpower.

 <!--
 > *'Perspective shifts will unlock more than smartness will.' -- Astro Teller*